sepideh-abh/QuickSED/README.md

 - Applying extinction or redshift corrections
 - Plotting results cleanly

-All of this is time-consuming and error-prone when done manually. **BatchSED** aims to simplify this pipeline, especially for batch processing.
+All of this is time-consuming and error-prone when done manually. **QuickSED** aims to simplify this pipeline, especially for batch processing.

 ---